R9295/parserkiosk/HOWTO.md

 ============================================== 2 passed in 0.01s ===============================================
 ```
-We successfully generated a test where we can assert that an error was raised
+We successfully generated a test where we can assert that an error was raised.
 Importing and assigning these functions everytime we generate tests is annoying, a feature to remove this manual labour this is WIP.

 ### Let's add deserialization functionality to our serializer